-Our QA tasks tackle real life problems, allowing candidates showcase their experience in every day tasks.
-In these tasks we ask the candidate to apply the knowledge of Selenium to solve an everyday QA problem.
+Our QA tasks tackle real-life problems, allowing candidates to showcase their experience in everyday tasks.
+In these tasks, we ask the candidate to apply the knowledge of Selenium to solve an everyday QA problem.
 Our QA tasks are available only in Java and Robot Framework.
 They are also scored in an unusual way, you can read more about it here.
 Depending on the stack your QA engineers are using, we recommend pairing one of these QA tasks with a Coding task in the same language.

 FUNDAMENTAL PROGRAMMING SKILLS: